-I am an Associate Professor of Chemistry at the University of Arkansas at Little Rock with a focus on the use of computers in Chemical Education.
+I am a Professor of Chemistry at the University of Arkansas at Little Rock with a focus on the use of computers in Chemical Education.
 I am interested in how digital ICTs (Information and Communication Technologies) are changing the way our society shares and communicates information, and the impact this is having on chemical education and the practice of science.
 I currently serve as Chair of the ACS Division of Chemical Education's (CHED) Committee on Computers in Chemical Education (CCCE), and see the Cheminformatics OLCC as an opportunity for the CCCE to contribute to the advancement of science by providing a mechanism for the integration of these new and evolving technologies into the chemistry curriculum.

 In many ways I hope this project serves as a sort of bridge between two different chemistry communities, which could be represented by ACS CINF and CHED.
 Towards this end the OLCC is pioneering a new type of intercollegiate and interdisciplinary course content management system, focused on collaborative teaching and learning, that utilizes social and semantic technologies in both the curriculum development and dissemination phases.